GarvJain03/GarvJain03/README.md

 # 👋 Hi, I’m Garv.

 I'm a student at Delhi Public School, RK Puram.
-I'm a member of my school's tech club [Exun](https://exunclan.com/) and the robotics club [RoboKnights](https://roboknights.in).
+I'm a part of my school's tech club [Exun](https://exunclan.com/) and the robotics club [RoboKnights](https://roboknights.in).

 ---